ZilchOS/bootstrap-from-tcc/README.md

 ## What

+Bootstrap a modern toolchain
-Bootstrap as much of an operating system as possible starting from a random trusted statically linked seed tcc (+ trusted kernel on trusted hardware, of course).
+starting from a random trusted statically linked seed tcc (+ trusted kernel on trusted hardware, of course).

-~320 KB binary + gigs of sources = a usable Linux userland to chroot into, usable for building much more serious stuff.
+~320 KB binary + gigs of sources = a modern Clang + musl toolchain, usable for building much more serious stuff.

-It's not a Linux distribution as it doesn't come with a kernel.
-Instead, I plan to beeline for bootstrapping Nix package manager and then building an real Linux distribution from that bootstrapped Nix later.
+My goal is to beeline for bootstrapping Nix package manager, and later buildan real Linux distribution using that bootstrapped Nix.
+But even if you don't care about Nix, this repo might interest minimal binary seed bootstrappers.

-Separate packages aren't just dumped into `/`, they're properly managed, each one residing
+Separate packages aren't just dumped into `/`, they're properly managed, each one residing in its own prefix under `/store`.

 `x86_64`-only for now, maybe forever.